-Namelist output\nml.
+Namelist output_nml.
 This namelist can be repeated for an arbitrary number of output files.
 If there are several model domains, one output file for each model domain specified in this namelist will be created under the same base name of the output files.

-- output\filename: string describing the base name of the output file.
-Placeholders for the path can be used.
+- output_filename: string describing the base name of the output file.
+Placeholders for the path can be used, see model_base_dir of the master_nml namelist.
 Information about the model domain and leveltype and an extension will be included automatically.
-Default: empty string. - filename\format: string that describes the exact composition of the filename. - Default: <output\filename>\DOM<physdom>\<levtype>\<jfile>.
-In this string, <output\filename> is a placeholder for the string as defined in output\filename, <physdom> is a placeholder for the index of the model domain, <levtype> is a placeholder for the level type, e.g. model levels or pressure levels, <jfile> is a placeholder for the index of the file in the experiment resulting from file\interval counted over the whole simulation period.
-There are other placeholders like <levtype\l> also for the level type, and <datetime>, <datetime2>, <datetime3> for the date and time at which this output file starts. - filetype: Integer encoding the filetype.
+Default: empty string. - filename_format: string that describes the exact composition of the filename.

+Default: <output_filename>DOM<physdom><levtype><jfile>.
+In this string, <output_filename> is a placeholder for the string as defined in output_filename, <physdom> is a placeholder for the index of the model domain, <levtype> is a placeholder for the level type, e.g. model levels or pressure levels, <jfile> is a placeholder for the index of the file in the experiment resulting from file_interval counted over the whole simulation period.
+There are other placeholders like <levtype_l> also for the level type, and <datetime>, <datetime2>, <datetime3> for the date and time at which this output file starts.

+- filetype: Integer encoding the filetype.
 2: GRIB2, 4: netcdf2, 5: netcdf4.
-Default: 2 - file\interval: Variable of TI-format describing the time interval at which new output files will be opened.
+Default: 2 - file_interval: Variable of TI-format describing the time interval at which new output files will be opened.
 Default: empty string. - dom: Vector of integers describing the model domains for which output is desired (index of model domain).
-Default: -1. - output\interval: This string is a TI-variable describing the output interval.
-Default: empty string. - output\{start,end}: These strings are DT-variables describing the start and end date and time of the output.
-Default: empty strings. - {ml,pl,hl}\varlist: Array of variable names that will be written to the output files on model, pressure, or height levels.
+Default: -1. - output_interval: This string is a TI-variable describing the output interval.
+Default: empty string. - output{start,end}: These strings are DT-variables describing the start and end date and time of the output.
+Default: empty strings. - {ml,pl,hl}varlist: Array of variable names that will be written to the output files on model, pressure, or height levels.
 There is a maximum of 999 model-level variables, but only 150 pressure- or height-level variables allowed.
 Which variables are selectable is not easy to know, we will discuss this later.
-Default: empty strings. - include\last: Logical that indicates whether (.true.) or not (.false.) to include the last time step that has to be written into the output file. - remap: Integer indicating whether an interpolation to a different horizontal grid is desired.
+Default: empty strings. - include_last: Logical that indicates whether (.true.) or not (.false.) to include the last time step that has to be written into the output file. - output_grid: Logical that indicates whether (.true.) or not (.false.) the grid information is added to the output file.
+Default: .false.

+remap: Integer indicating whether an interpolation to a different horizontal grid is desired.

-remapmeaning0no interpolation (output on icosahedral grid)1output on a regular longitude-latitude gridDefault:0 reg\lon\def: Array of three real numbers describing the longitudes of a regular longitude- latitude output grid.
+remap meaning 0 no interpolation (output on icosahedral grid) 1 output on a regular longitude-latitude grid Default: 0 reg_lon_def: Array of three real numbers describing the longitudes of a regular longitude-latitude output grid.
 You have to give the first longitude, an increment, and the last longitude.
 Instead of an increment, you may give the total number of grid points in longitude direction.
-Default: none

-- reg\def\mode: This integer tells ICON whether you defined your regular grid giving increments (reg\def\mode = 1) or total numbers of grid points (reg\def\model = 2) for both longi tudes and latitudes.
-Default: 0 - operation: string that indicates special operations that have to be done on output, e.g. 'mean' denotes time average over the output interval.
+See the reg_def_mode variable for the distinction between increments and numbers of grid points.
+Default: none reg_lat_def: Array of three real numbers describing the latitudes of a regular longitude-latitude output grid.
+You have to give the first latitude, an increment and the last latitude.
+Instead of an increment, you may give the total number of grid points in latitude direction.
+See the reg_def_mode variable for the distinction between increments and numbers of grid points.
+Default: none reg_def_mode: This integer tells ICON whether you defined your regular grid giving increments (reg_def_mode = 1) or total numbers of grid points (reg_def_model = 2) for both longitudes and latitudes.
+Default: 0 operation: string that indicates special operations that have to be done on output, e.g. 'mean' denotes time average over the output interval.
 This does not work together with remapping!
 Default: empty string.